gtap-dev/php/README.md

 ### 6.3.
 Ternary operators

-The conditional operator, also known simply as the ternary operator, MUST be preceded and followed by at least one space around both the `?` and `:` characters:
+The conditional operator, also known simply as the ternary operator, must be preceded and followed by at least one space around both the `?` and `:` characters:
 ~~~php